 The US is reeling with a massive protest across its cities over the murder of George Floyd, a black American, by the state Police.
 However, the murder is only a proximate cause.
 The underlying causes are deeply rooted in the historical injustices done to the Black Americans and a failure to redress them.
 The people were brooding resentments and this incident has brought them together to pour their emotions infront of the world.
-This murder will be registered as another “Bloody Sunday” in the history of the United States of America.
+A brief look into America's discriminatory past might help us understand the ongoing development in a more conspicuous way.

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their creator with certain unalienable rights, that among these are life, liberty and the pursuit of happiness.” .
 That was the first sentence of the preamble of the American Declaration of Independence in 1776 but life, liberty and the pursuit of happiness were the prerogatives of only the Whites.
 It seemed that the creator’s endowment was hoarded, if only there was ever a creator.

 “…….All persons held as slaves within any State or designated part of a State, the people whereof shall then be in rebellion against the United States, shall be then, thenceforward, and forever free”..
 That was from the Emancipation Proclamation signed by Abraham Lincoln in 1862.
 The Confederate states seceded from the Union and the civil war had begun.
 The proclamation actually aimed at preserving the Union rather than abolishing the slavery.
 The proclamation explicitly stated that only those held as slaves in the rebellious states were to be set free.
 Though this was meant to weaken the military of confederate forces by depriving them of Black slave labor, the civil war now had a different flavor and soon after the end of the Civil war in 1865, slavery was abolished all over the US.